-How to find good coffee water?
+And answer questions like how to find good coffee water?
 And why can’t tap water be used?

 A good cup of coffee is simple.
 It consists of two ingredients: coffee beans and water.

 The former lacks attention.
-There is plenty of useful knowledge about coffee beans, how to grow, roast, grind, brew and so on.
+There is plenty of useful knowledge about coffee beans, how to grow, roast, grind, brew, and so on.

 But what about the water?
 Coffee water rarely becomes a slit in mainstream media.

 But the fact is that water is at least the second most important ingredient in a cup of coffee – and maybe we should actually give water a shared first place.

 After all, it would be completely impossible to brew coffee without water.